jrobinson123/colorfulQuadtree/README.md

         }
       }
 ```
-This creates the QuadTree (and its children QuadTree[s]) Showing each quadtree is as simple as going through the array of children, if it's null, then just display a square at the corresponding coordinate and color, else show the child QuadTree.
+After the QuadTree (and its children QuadTree[s]) is initialized, we can now show it!

+Showing a QuadTree is as simple checking each element in children, if it's null, then just display a square at the corresponding coordinate with the corresponding color, else recurisvely show the child QuadTree.
 ```processing
 void show(){
     for (int i = 0; i < children.length; i++) {